The Pritzker School of Molecular Engineering (PME) integrates science and engineering to address global challenges from the molecular level up.

 The multi-institutional Enabling Practical-scale Quantum Computing (EPiQC) Expedition will help bring the great potential of quantum computing into reality by reducing the current gap between existing theoretical algorithms and practical quantum computing architectures.
 Over five years, the EPiQC Expedition will collectively develop new algorithms, software, and machine designs tailored to key properties of quantum device technologies with 100 to 1000 quantum bits.
 This work will facilitate profound new scientific discoveries and also broadly impact the state of high-performance computing.

-QISpin is a new project that aims at building a theoretical and computational framework tightly integrated with experiments to predict, with rapid turn-around, quantum-coherent properties of materials.
+QISpin is building a theoretical and computational framework tightly integrated with experiments to predict, with rapid turn-around, quantum-coherent properties of materials.
 The predictions will be validated by experiments whose results will in turn be interpreted theoretically.

 The Pritzker Nanofabrication Facility (PNF) is an ISO Class 5 cleanroom that specializes in advanced lithographic processing of hard and soft materials.